 Much of the increase in alcohol sales is because bars and restaurants are closed.
-People must do all of their drinking at home.
+As a result, people must do all of their drinking at home.

 It’s difficult to quantify whether or not people are consuming more alcohol during this pandemic.
 However, some experts worry the forced social isolation will take its toll on people’s mental health.
 They are especially concerned about those who already struggle with alcohol and substance abuse issues.

 According to NPR News, a self-proclaimed casual drinker, Catherina Hurlburt, who lives in Northern Virginia, explained her choice to abstain from alcohol.

 “I just wanted to keep a clear head and not medicate any anxiety that’s going on about the closures and uncertainty,” Hurlburt said.

 Indeed, not everyone who drinks has a problem with alcoholism or alcohol dependency.
 However, consuming more alcohol than average can lead to some unwanted and unpleasant consequences.

 Heavy alcohol consumption can alter the brain’s natural chemistry.
-It can deplete stores of serotonin, a neurochemical associated with mood, sleep, and overall well-being.
+For example, it can deplete serotonin stores, a neurochemical associated with mood, sleep, and overall well-being.
 Over time, this can lead to substance-induced disorders.

 “Symptoms of substance-induced disorders run the gamut from mild anxiety and depression to full-blown manic and other psychotic reaction,” according to a report by the Substance Abuse and Mental Health Services Administration (SAMHSA).